There is something about fluffy sourdough cinnamon rolls ... something seriously addicting that is!

 Baking Timeline for Fluffy Sourdough Cinnamon Rolls

-If you are needing these sourdough cinnamon rolls in a hurry or you want to use up some sourdough discard, you can add some commercial yeast.
+If you are needing this sourdough cinnamon rolls recipe in a hurry or you want to use up some sourdough discard, you can add some commercial yeast (rather than baking soda and baking powder).

 Using yeast isn't a bad thing - you just won't get the fermented tang that you get from using only sourdough starter.